AGH-Code-Industry/monstrous-tide/MOT Docs/Project Wiki/4. Combat system/Statistics/Health fluctuations.md

+---
+tags: combat
+type: calculations
+description: "A profound explanation how health points should fluctuate in our game, along with according formulae."
+---

 ___

 >This will regard health [[General statistics outline|stat]] changing mechanics, such as health regeneration, health steal, receiving damage and any other.
 At this moment, these are rather suggestions.